-Most kids learn about the historic Pony Express in school and many travelers have heard mention of America’s loneliest highway stretching through the great basin of central Nevada.
-However, chances are good that your family has never driven America’s Loneliest Highway US Route 50 in Nevada.
-The portion of Hwy 50 that stretches out from Carson City, Nevada east towards Great Basin National Park is certainly remote but also quite scenic.
+Most kids learn about the historic Pony Express in school.
+Many travelers have heard mention of America’s loneliest highway stretching through the great basin of central Nevada.
+However, chances are that your family has never driven America’s Loneliest Highway US Route 50 in Nevada.
+It stretches out from Carson City, Nevada, east towards Great Basin National Park and certainly remote, but also quite scenic.
 In 1986, Life Magazine named this section of US Route 50 “The Loneliest Road in America.”
-After driving most of this Hwy 50 across Nevada in May 2014 with my mom and kids, I can confirm that thirty years later, the label is still accurate.
+After driving this section of highway with my mom and kids I can confirm that thirty years later, the label is still accurate.

 America’s Loneliest Highway US Route 50 in Nevada – Road Trip with Kids

 Pit-Stops and Playgrounds on a Nevada Road Trip with Kids

 The options for roadside attractions along The Loneliest Road range from the quirky Shoe Tree in Fallon, located near the intersection of Hwy 50 and Hwy 361, to searching for gemstones at Garnet Hill outside of the town of Ely.
 A unique passport program gives families extra motivation to make a pit-stop in each town.
 The Highway 50 Survival Guide, downloadable from the State of Nevada’s website, has eight stops at each of the towns along the route: Carson City, Dayton, Fernley, Fallon, Austin, Eureka, Ely, and Baker.
 The Opera House in the historic mining town of Eureka might be most impressive stop along the route, but the Survival Guide includes at least two or three points of interest for each town.